David-Tuc/IKS/README.md

 - [Clingo](https://github.com/potassco/clingo) ([License](https://github.com/potassco/clingo/blob/master/LICENSE.md))

-## Sampling algorithms

-PASOCS provide an exact inference algorithm together with three sampling algorithms: naive, Metropolis–Hastings MCMC and (block) Gibbs MCMC.
-These sampling algorithms sample the total choices.

-While exact inference doesn't require hyper-parameters, the sampling algorithm need stopping criteria, and extra for the MCMC methods. **More details about the parameters are given in the command line options bellow.**

-### Stopping criteria

-PASOCS accepts multiple queries in parallel, each possibly having different evidence.
-As so, we do not define only one maximum number of samples to take.
-Indeed, PASOCS keeps counts for each queries of how many samples made the evidence true, meaning that a query with an evidence that has very low probability might have rejected most of the samples taken.
-To take this into account, we have a hyper-parameter called `min_samples` which states that each query should at least have counted `min_samples` non-rejected samples.
-To avoid the system continuing ad aeternam is a query has a evidence with extremely low probability, the user can define a parameter `max_samples` which is the hard limit on how many samples the system can take in total.

-We also provide another stopping criteria in the form of an error bound heuristic using the TCL.
-The system computes the error bounds on the prediction (as we are estimating bernoulli variables) given a user define [`percentile`](https://en.wikipedia.org/wiki/Percentile), and the `threshold` that we would like this uncertainty to be under.
-This is in no case a hard constraints, it is a statistical estimate and does not guaranty that the true probability lies in the uncertainty segment outputed.

-To deactivate any of the stopping criteria (`min_samples`, `max_samples` and `threshold`) the user can simply set it to -1.

-### Sampling parameters for MCMC

-For the MCMC methods, we also need to define how many `burn` steps to execute before using the Markoc Chain.
-For the MH MCMC sampling, our hidden markov chain considers the current total choice, and switches the value each probabilistic fact with a preset probability `mh_prob`.
-For the Gibbs MCMC sampling, the user can define the size of the block by setting the `gibbs_block` parameter.
+## Prediction under the IKS

+The IKS is implemented only for the full inference and not for sampling.
+(For details of sampling under the CS, see the pasocs branch readme).

 ## Installation

+### Executable
-We distribute the compiled version of the software, so to run it on your computer select the appropriate folder depending on your OS and run the command line `pasocs` in the folder which contains the executable with the libraries.
+We distribute the compiled version of the software, so to run it on your computer select the appropriate folder depending on your OS and run the command line `pasocsbin` in the folder which contains the executable with the libraries.
 It is important to keep the dynamic libraries (.dll or .so) in the folder with the PASOCS executable.

+At the moment, CUDA (because of Pytorch) needs to be installed on the machine to run.
+We will soon provide a SINGULARITY container to run seemlessly the solver.

+### Library
+To use the solver/learner as a C++ library, one needs to use the content of the library folder and add it to the project.
+Also, one needs to use in the same project Pytorch, as the libpasocs requires pytorch linking.
+If an example environment is needed, please contact us directly.

+The C++ header file is given in the library folder.

 ## How do I use it ?

-### Running PASOCS
+### Running IKS

 To use PASOCS, run the command line:

 ```
-pasocs <pasocs_program_path> [--options...]
+pasocsbin <pasocs_program_path> [--options...]
 ```
 for linux

 ```
-pasocs.exe <pasocs_program_path> [--options...]
+pasocsbin.exe <pasocs_program_path> [--options...]
 ```
 for windows